Open call for Submissions for the year 2016

 1. Artist In Residence Programme (Self-Funded )

-- an artist biography with full names, references, addresses and contact numbers
+- An artist biography with full names, references, list of previous workshops and exhibitions participated in.

 - Preferred period of residency (date and year)

 All applications should be sent to sheila(at)kuonatrust.org

 Click on the names below to view sampled videos of previous residencies.